mbenningfield1/utilext/README.md

     COLLATE UTF_I

-Performs a sort-order comparison according the Unicode casing rules defined on the current .NET Framework culture.
+Performs a sort-order comparison according to the currently-defined culture.

 The comparison is performed in a case-insensitive manner according to the current .NET Framework culture.